SOUTH REGION PARENTS AS TEACHERS

 Add to Cart

-South Region Parents as Teachers Society is located in the heart of Southern Alberta, and both acknowledges and pays tribute to the traditional territories of the people of Treaty 7, which includes the Blackfoot Confederacy (the Siksika, the Piikani, the Kainai First Nations).
+South Region Parents as Teachers Society is located in the heart of Southern Alberta.
+SRPAT Society both acknowledges and pays tribute to the Blackfoot people of the Canadian Plains on whose traditional lands we live, work and play.

 Proudly powered by Weebly